oblador/react-native-shimmer/README.md

 ## Usage

-NOTE: `Shimmer` may only have one child.
+NOTE: `Shimmer` may only have one child and currently doesn't work with `View`.

 ```js
 import Shimmer from 'react-native-shimmer';